-Chevy Small-Block History
+Chevy Small-Block History (First Generation)

 All classic V8 engines had performance potential, but early Chevy V8s had more performance potential right out of the box.
 This was largely due to it's already good breathing characteristics, coupled with the availability of good factory and aftermarket performance parts.

 Chevy's First V8

 Let's get a bit of automotive trivia out of the way.
 Chevy produced their first V8 in 1917.
 Called the Series D, it was an overhead-valve engine featuring an exposed valvetrain and nickel-plated valve covers.
 Some 36 years later, a completely new overhead-valve V8 arrived.

 In late 1954, Chevy introduced the "Turbo-Fire" V8, or what we refer to as the small-block Chevy.
 The little motor didn't actually get it's "small-block" nickname until Chevy's big-block arrived in 1965.